-The ultimate controlling party is Wordon Limited, a company incorporated in the Isle of Man and wholly owned by the estate of Mr TJ Hemmings (deceased).
+The ultimate controlling party is Wordon Limited, whose registered office is Masonic Building, Water Street, Ramsey, Isle of Man and wholly owned by the estate of Mr TJ Hemmings (deceased).
 Wordon Limited does not prepare consolidated accounts.

 The ultimate parent company in the UK is Northern Trust Group 1 Limited, a company registered in England and Wales.